 Prof. Dr. Andy Cockburn.

-Members of the HCI Lab are most interested in improving real interactive tasks with desktop,
+Members of the HCI Lab are most interested in improving interaction with desktop,

 laptop, and mobile computer systems.
-However, we also work closely with
+We also work closely with

 the HIT Lab New Zealand,